Grab a copy of this FREE Spring Scavenger Hunt printable and inspire kids to get some outdoor time!

 So grab a jacket, a clipboard and this FREE printable scavenger hunt list and see how many items you can find in your neighborhood this week!

-Spring Scavenger Hunt (with printable list!)
+Spring Scavenger Hunt (with FREE printable pdf!)

 We really enjoy celebrating Spring (once it gets here ;) Have you seen this classic list of 100 Fun Spring Activities?!